JordynEnos/Pro-readme-generator/readmegenerator.md

     This application is covered by the MIT license.

 ## Contributing
-  Any contribution is more than welcome
+  Any contribution is more than welcome.

 ## Test Instructions
-  just answer the questions in the command-line
+  Answer all the questionsin the comman-line

 ## Questions
-If you have any question, Email me at: jordynenos11@gmail.com
+If you have any question, Email me at: jordynenos@gmail.com

   Find me on GitHub: [Lauracejas](https://github.com/JordynEnos)